Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Jolee, a white dog wiht a black mask looking into a bucket of holly branches.

-The Garden Teaches Letting Go
+When the Garden Teaches Letting Go

 Hello, fellow lovers of all things green.
 Decorating with What Remains I mentioned a few weeks ago that I was on a scavenger hunt to decorate window boxes and pots.
 Well, the holly branches chewed off Ellie’s memorial holly dried out amazingly fast, likely due to the buck’